motion/orbit/next.md

 # next

+* hold option to see highlights
-* quick clear using key/scroll events
+* quick clear using key events
+* debounce more when it notices lots of changes (video)

+  * ideally, remove areas that keep changing, just scan rest

 * correctness

+  * line finding (hough transforms gpuswift?)
   * recurrent net corrections
   * experiment: swirly bits for convnet
-  * fix section/line finding (hough transforms gpuswift?)
   * long line/char finding breaking

 * make app fun to use